College: South Africa

 Although the term "college" is hardly used in any context at any university in South Africa, some non-university tertiary institutions call themselves colleges.
 These include teacher training colleges, business colleges and wildlife management colleges.
 See: List of universities in South Africa#Private colleges and universities; List of post secondary institutions in South Africa.

+Some secondary schools, especially private schools on the English public school model, have "college" in their title, including six of South Africa's Elite Seven high schools.
+A typical example of this category would be St John's College.
+Private schools that specialize in improving children's marks through intensive focus on examination needs are informally called "cram-colleges".

 Zimbabwe

 The term college is mainly used by private or independent secondary schools with Advanced Level (Upper 6th formers) and also Polytechnic Colleges which confer diplomas only.
 A student can complete secondary education (International General Certificate of Secondary Education, IGCSE) at 16 years and proceed straight to a poly-technical college or they can proceed to Advanced level (16 to 19 years) and obtain a General Certificate of Education (GCE) certificate which enables them to enroll at a university, provided they have good grades.
 Alternatively, with lower grades, the GCE certificate holders will have an added advantage over their GCSE counterparts if they choose to enroll at a polytechnical college.
 Some schools in Zimbabwe choose to offer the International Baccalaureate studies as an alternative to the IGCSE and GCE.